pypa/setuptools/docs/userguide/quickstart.rst

 .. rubric:: Notes

 .. [#setup.py]
-   The ``setup.py`` file should be used only when absolutely necessary.
+   The ``setup.py`` file should be used only when custom scripting during the build is necessary.
    Examples are kept in this document to help people interested in maintaining or contributing to existing packages that use ``setup.py``.
    Note that you can still keep most of configuration declarative in